TimDomino/octomensa/README.md

 ![](logo.png "OctoMensa Logo")
 # OctoMensa - What's on the Menu?

-Your favorite command-line tool for finding out what's on the menu at one of Aachen's finest dining places
+Your favorite command-line tool for finding out what's on the menu at all of Aachen's finest dining places

 ![](teaser.png "OctoMensa Teaser Screenshot")